Dog or a cat? A guide to help you choose your pet

 - Dogs require regular walks – Most dogs need 3o mins–120 mins of walk daily, which also benefits the person who helps the dogs for walking by indirectly contributing to their fitness journey.

 Cons of having a dog as a pet

 When you have your pets installed at home, you need to plan pet care.
-Pet care can take many shapes.
+Whether you have a dog or a cat or another type of pet, pet care takes planning, costs monehy and can take many shapes.
 Today we have many options available to us as pet owners.
 The pet sitting services available to us can take place in the home and in other boarding facilities.

 If you have chosen a dog as a pet then you will need dog sitting services.
 Some people choose to have a live in dogsitter.
 Others prefer to organise dog boarding, sometimes in kennels and sometimes in the sitters’ home.